BestTimesToVisit.com Logo

 Public Buses (Líneas)

-Asunción's bus system is extensive and incredibly affordable, reaching almost every corner of the city and its surrounding areas.
-It's the primary mode of transport for locals and a true immersion into daily life.
+Asunción's bus system is extensive and incredibly cheap, reaching almost every corner of the city and surrounding areas.
+They are a true local experience, but can be crowded and confusing for first-timers.

 Motorcycle Taxis (Mototaxis)